fpereiro/proof/notes.md

      p                      p                      p                         f
 ```

-- The machine starts at mconf `b` and never goes back into it.
-- Multiple symbols seen can map to a single set of operations.
-- Set of operations can be empty! but the m-conf is changed.
-If in this case it changed to the same m-conf, you can prove that you have a circle machie if it gets to that configuration!
 - What symbols can mconf `f` see?
 - `o` starts the first time seeing the first 0 (the one next to the second schwa).
 If it sees 0, it goes to `q`.
 - `q` goes two to the right if it sees a number (and it calls itself again, in that case).
 During the first time, it will go two to the right and see the second zero.
 Then it will call itself again, go two more to the right, and then it will be two spaces to the right of the last 0.
 Then it will see an empty square and print a 1, then go one to the left, then go to `p`.